Scottish National Gallery extension abandoned after cost soars

 A multi-million pound overhaul of Scotland's flagship art gallery has had to be scaled back due to soaring cost over-runs and delays.

-The news is a major blow to ambitions for the project, “Celebrating Scotland’s Art,” which was unveiled amid much fanfare at the gallery last autumn.
+The news is a major blow to the ambitions for the project, “Celebrating Scotland’s Art,” which was unveiled amid much fanfare at the gallery last autumn.

-The decision by the trustees of the National Galleries means there will no longer be a tripling of space devoted to Scotland’s most important historic art treasures.
+The decision by the trustees of the National Galleries means there will no longer be a tripling of space devoted to the Scotland’s most important historic art treasures.